 Students will work with an academic advisor to select appropriate courses.
 For reference, a link to the schedule of all courses offered at Penn State Mont Alto for the upcoming semester has been provided under Early to College Resources.

 Students who have completed their junior year or are currently in their senior year of high school may apply for high school nondegree enrollment.
 Exceptions for high school juniors and underclass students may be considered.
 Students who have graduated from high school may not participate in this program.
 This is also a great opportunity for homeschooled students who have not yet graduated.

 - You must be a high school student in your junior or senior year.

-If a student has not taken either test we can review an application based on PSSA scores.
-Students are reviewed individually by the Early to College Coordinator in the admissions office.
+If a student has not taken either test, we can review an application based on PSSA scores.
+Students are reviewed individually by the Early to College coordinator in the Office of Admissions.
 Students who have graduated are not eligible to take part in the Early to College program.

 Applying to the Program

-Interested high school students should contact their high school counselor to discuss the Early to College program.
-Students should also contact the Office of Admission at Penn State Mont Alto, 717-749-6130, or firstname.lastname@example.org for an Early to College application packet.
+Interested high school students should contact BOTH their high school counselor and the Penn State Mont Alto Office of Admission at 717-749-6130 or email@example.com.
+Download an Early to College application packet.
 Complete credentials to support the application process include the following:

 - a current, official high school transcript

 - a statement from a teacher, counselor, or principal in support of the student's enrollment at Penn State